tastyigniter/docs/upgrade-guide.md

 ### Low impact changes

 #### Admin Controller Actions
 New base view files have been introduced for common admin controller actions such as index, edit, create, and preview.
 This eliminates the need to create these view files for your custom controller action.

+#### Mailable Integration
+Sending registered mail templates now uses Laravel's Mailable classes instead of custom logic.
+This provides a more standardized and maintainable approach to sending emails.